 A few years ago, something happened that provided incontrovertible proof of an infallible rule in copywriting.
 I knew it all along but never saw it proven to me in such a personal and direct way.

 The one element that can transform flimsy, “yeah-right” copy into a sales-inducing powerhouse, is proof.
-Other than poor targeting, lack of proof is probably the greatest reason copy fails.
+Besides poor targeting, lack of proof is probably the greatest reason copy fails.

 People are more educated and skeptical than ever.
 Everything readers see is suspect right from the start.
 They never believe anything at first, so to convert them into buyers you must first convert them into believers.

 Persuasion has much less to do with selling than it has to do with building believability.
 It’s about trust.
 You need to prove your case — and not just tell it or, worse yet, sell it.
-You need to provide proof.
+You need to provide a “preponderance of proof.”
 As much proof as you can muster.

 Any kind.
 Every kind.

-For instance, criminal cases win in court because of a preponderance of proof, and not just a little.
-Conversely, they also lose if there’s reasonable doubt.
+For instance, cases win in court, not because of a little or just enough evidence, but because of a preponderance of evidence.
+Even if there’s a good amount of evidence and not a preponderance of it, they can lose if there’s reasonable doubt.
 That’s all that’s needed, and often it’s not that much.